بكالوريوس علوم التصوير التشخيصي الطبي

 Semester – 3

-HS-HAP II 201, Human Body Systems – II (Anatomy and Physiology)
+HS– HAP II 202, Human Body Systems II (Anatomy and Physiology)

 The second part of the 2-semester course is designed to introduce the student to the major organs and tissues that form the human body systems including, Circulatory, Lymphatic, Respiratory, Digestive, Urinary, Endocrine and Reproductive Systems and common tests and procedures specific to the organ systems.
 This will be done through didactic sessions in the multimedia labs with opportunities for interactive learning activities.
-The Gross Anatomy Laboratory sessions will use models and manikins as well as plastinated body parts to make the learning a truly concrete experience.
+The Gross Anatomy Lab sessions will use models and manikins as well as plasticated body parts to make the learning a truly concrete experience

 IS- DPC 201, Digital Image Processing and Communication